nitsanavni/teaming-learning-hour/description.md

 ## Context / Audience

 -   At least two people, three is better
--   We assume no experience at all with Ensemble Programming or Pair Programming
+-   We assume no experience at all with Software Teaming or Pair Programming
 -   Minimal software development experience

 ## Learning Goals